 - Also see: Dingo ecology

 People and dingoes share high-use recreational sites including beaches and lake shores and this increased contact with people has turned many dingoes into a public nuisance.
 Some dingoes have become so high-risk that they have to be euthanised.
 This is done as a last resort, after thorough identification processes, and is carried out humanely by trained and authorised rangers only.

 Attracting and feeding dingoes make the animals less fearful of people and dependent on hand-outs.
 Hunting skills decline and they may become aggressive towards people who don't feed them.

 Dingoes have a keen sense of smell and are attracted by activity and food smells.
 Sometimes they are simply curious.

-When camping, living or working on Fraser Island you must store your food, rubbish and belongings securely.
+When camping, living or working on K'gari you must store your food, rubbish and belongings securely.
 Making your camp site or house yard boring and unattractive to dingoes, means they may pass through and leave you and your belongings alone.

 What happens when people feed dingoes?